We held a live meeting on December 4 to learn more about the Port Lands Flood Protection project.

 If you were unable to join the live meeting, the materials and recording of the Q&A are available on this page.
 A summary of the meeting can be found here.

 If you are unable to join the live meeting, the materials, presentations, and survey are available on this webpage.
 A recording of the Q&A is available below.
-You are welcome to review the materials and submit your feedback through the survey, which will close on December 18, 2020.
+A survey accompanied this meeting, and is now closed.

 What if I did not get a chance to ask my question during the meeting?